charlesmoore99/Countdown/README.md

     * Run a maven install

+* Configuration
-* Configuration -- handled by editing the web.com.
+    * deploy the webapp
+    * edit the clocks/WEB-INF/web.xml -- set the db connection string, the websocketHttpPort and websocketHttpsPort.

 * Dependencies -- handled by maven

 * Database configuration -- you'll need to create a DB called 'theSprawl' with the Orient DB Console